 3. {Name}, fancy your next blog post expertly crafted for you?

-Note that depending on the company name, these subject lines can end a little longer.
+Note that these subject lines can end a little longer, depending on the company name.

-So, before you even start writing your email, think about the subject line.
+So, before writing your email, think about the subject line.
 What would entice your recipient to read your message?
-How can you evoke a positive impression at very first sight, so you can be pretty sure you’ll get a reply?
+How can you evoke a positive impression at first sight to be sure you’ll get a reply?

 Remember, you want to stand out, not blend in.
 Here are some tested tips to make your life easier.